datafibers/simple_stream/df_stream_kafka/src/main/sql/KSQL_DEMO_CityBike.md

     $ksql http://localhost:9088
     ```

-1. In the KSQL console, create a table for the station details to join it with the trip details while producing the stream using the below commands.
+1. In the KSQL console, create a table for the station details to join it with the trip details while producing the stream using the below KSQL commands.
     ```$sql
     CREATE TABLE station_details_table (
     id BIGINT,